Michael78912/tbip/README.rst

 Windows
 """""""

-`tbip.get_admin()` should restart the program as an administrator. if not, the user probably has insufficient rights.
+:code:`tbip.get_admin()` should restart the program as an administrator. if not, the user probably has insufficient rights.

 Unix/Linux
 """"""""""

-`tbip.get_root()` should replace the current program with gksudo, nd run it as root.
+:code:`tbip.get_root()` should replace the current program with gksudo, nd run it as root.

-if it does not work, install gksudo in the package `gksu`, and try again.
+if it does not work, install gksudo in the package :code:`gksu`, and try again.

 Items
 ^^^^^

-*a note on how items interact with their UI*: the UI object you passed to `Installer` was sent to each of the items you also sent. when an item's `run` method is called, it is expected to return 1 of 2 values, which is passed to the UI's :
+*a note on how items interact with their UI*: the UI object you passed to :code:`Installer` was sent to each of the items you also sent. when an item's :code:`run` method is called, it is expected to return 1 of 2 values, which is passed to the UI's :

 - 0: everything went OK, continue